enviodev/hypersync-client-node/examples/watch/README.md

 # Watch example

-Example of using hypersync-client to sync all historical event data and continue watching for more data for a contract.
+Example of using hypersync-client to watch for new events of a contract.

 Can run `npx tsc && node dist/app.js` to run it.